LaunchCodeEducation/lchs/src/chapters/flask-intro/routes.rst

    #.
 Open up some space between the ``hello()`` function and the ``app.run()``
       conditional.
    #.
-Add a new decorator and function:
+Add this new decorator and function:

       .. sourcecode:: Python
          :lineno-start: 17